I built my first website in 2014. Back then, I wasn’t making much money. In fact, costs often exceeded revenue when I first started blogging.

 When used on niche websites, click-through rates often increase and drive more traffic than other networks.
 Despite the fact that some networks offer more revenue per click, the increase in click rate on niche websites can increase revenue.

 One of the pros of Media.net is that it sometimes does better than AdSense.
 I actually talk about Adsense quite a bit, just because it’s the bigger platform.

 However, in certain situations, Media.net can actually perform better than AdSense.
 I’ve seen that myself, so it does happen and it’s always worth a test.

 An account rep helps you optimize

-The nice thing about Media.net is that you get an account rep to help you optimize your website as soon as you sign up for them, which is really unique.
+The nice thing about Media.net is that you get an account rep to help you optimize your website as soon as you sign up with them, which is really unique.
 I don’t know of many display ad networks that do that and I know that Google Adsense certainly doesn’t.

-Another pro is that they contact me frequently about trying to test new things on my websites.
-Some of those tests I have done have gone pretty favorably and for other tests they’ve offered I've said, “No, that's not really something I want to do.”
+Another pro about Media.net is that they contact me frequently about trying to test new things.
+Some of those tests I have done have gone pretty favorably and some tests I’ve turned down, but I applaud their proactive approach.
+It’s almost like the reader-supported version of advertising.